Azure/apim-lab/apim-lab/5-versionsRevisions/apimanagement-5-2-Revisions.md

 ### Add a new revision

-- Select the Star Wars API v2.
+- Select the *Star Wars* API v2.
-- Select the _Revisions_ tab.
+- Select the *Revisions* tab.
 - Add a new revision with description `Adding a caching policy.`

   ![APIM Revisions Menu](../../assets/images/apim-revisions-menu.png)
   ![APIM Revision Create](../../assets/images/apim-revisions-create.png)

   > The new revision is online but not yet current.
 The previous revision continues to remain the active default.
-Having added the new revision has not resulted in change for your consumers.
+Having added the new revision has not resulted in any change for your API consumers.

   ![APIM Created Revision](../../assets/images/apim-created-revision.png)

 ### Add caching

-- Select the `GetPeople` operation.
+- Switch to the *Design* tab, then select the `GetPeople` operation.
-  > _Revision 2_ automatically became the active revision you are now making changes in.
-You can also switch between revisions, but be aware that changes to the _Current_ revisions are live immediately.
+  > *Revision 2* automatically became the active revision you are now making changes in.
+You can also switch between revisions, but **be aware that changes to the *Current* revision are live immediately**.

   ![APIM Revision Add Caching](../../assets/images/apim-revision-add-caching-1.png)